Sporting Cristal: History

 The club stayed on the top spots of the national tournament during most of the 2000s and gained qualification to the Copa Libertadores eight years in a row from 2000 to 2007.
 It would only win two titles during the decade which were obtain in 2002 and 2005 with many notable players as Sergio Leal, Jorge Soto and Luis Alberto Bonnet.
 However, during the 2007, Cristal would come four points away from relegation.
 It would make a comeback during the 2008 season and qualify to the Copa Libertadores once again.

 In 2009, the Primera División Peruana would change the tournament structured which caused Sporting Cristal to have mediocre results for the next few years into the new decade.
 After a seven-year dry spell it would become the national champion once more during the 2012 season when it defeated Real Garcilaso in the finals.
 They qualified to the 2013 Copa Libertadores where they did not pass the tournament's group stage.
 In the 2013 season, they played on the same liguilla as Real Garcilaso and fought for a place in the final up to the last match of the season in which they finished third and qualified for the 2014 Copa Libertadores once more.

 In the 2018 season, they conquered another historical feat, they became the best Team Peru in the Historic Table during the Professional Era (1966 - 2018).
 As of 2018, they surpassed Universitario for the first spot, 3264 points to Universitario's 3236 points.

-In the 2020 season, Roberto Mosquera returned as coach after 7 years.
+In the 2020 season, after a bad start in Liga 1 and Copa Libertadores, the club announced the departure of coach Manuel Barreto, days later Roberto Mosquera returned as technical director after 7 years.
+Sporting Cristal was unable to play in Phase 3 of the 2020 Copa Libertadores, as they lost 4-0 to Barcelona S.C., but won 2-1 in Lima, as an aggregate result of 5-2 against them.
+On 12 March, the Torneo Apertura was stopped due to the COVID-19 pandemic in Peru.
+When the competition returned, the team finished in third place.
+In the Clausura Tournament they won group A and qualified for the definition against Ayacucho FC, they would be defeated by the foxes in the penalty kicks.
+The Cristal, for being first in the accumulated table, would also play the semifinal with Ayacucho, in the first match they would win 2-1 and in the second they would win again with a resounding 4-1 qualifying for the national final.
+Sporting Cristal would achieve its twentieth title by beating Universitario in an aggregate of 3-2 in the final.